-What would you suggest we do, as a community, to help the homosexual?
+to: What would you suggest we do, as a community, to help the homosexual?

-Reg:Try and put forth an image to the so-called Christian population that the homosexual is really a beautiful person, full of love.
+Recalled Christian population that the homosexual is really a beautiful person, full of love.
 The image they now hold is that he is a mentally disturbed person who preys on small children.
 The homosexual does not force himself on anything or anyone.
-This is the image that is important--that must be broadcast to the world.
-John: Actually, a very small percentage prey on children. true homosexuals are not this way.
-There are, however, disturbed homosexuals just as there are distuibed heterosexuals.
+This is the image that is important-that must be broadcast to the world.
+John: Actually, a very small percentage prey on children, true homosexuals are not this way.
+There are, however, disturbed homosexuals just as there are disturbed heterosexuals.